Meghana-Reddy-cmr/Meghana-Reddy-cmr/README.md

-- 👋 Hi, I’m @Meghana-Reddy-cmr
+- 👋 Hi, I’m Meghana Reddy
-- 👀 I’m interested in taking challenges and learning new things...
+- 👀 I’m interested in taking challenges and learning new things.
-- 🌱 I’m currently pursuing Bachelor's in ECE...
+- 🧑‍🎓 I’m currently pursuing Bachelor's in ECE.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with top MNC.
-- 📫 How to reach me kmeghanareddy333@gmail.com...
+- 📬 kmeghanareddy333@gmail.com

 <!---
 Meghana-Reddy-cmr/Meghana-Reddy-cmr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.